Hawnby: Religion

-There is an Anglican church dedicated to All Saints in the village, built in the 12th century and a Grade II listed Building.
+All Saints' Church, Hawnby is an Anglican church, built in the 12th century and a Grade II* listed Building.
 It stands on the banks of the River Rye.
-There is also a Weslyan Chapel founded in 1770, following a visit from John Wesley and rebuilt in 1814.
-It too is a Grade II Listed Building.
+There is also a Wesleyan Chapel founded in 1770, following a visit from John Wesley and rebuilt in 1814.
+It is a Grade II Listed Building.

 Notable buildings

 Arden Hall just to the west of the village is a Grade II Listed Building and is the seat of the Earls of Mexborough.
 Previously it had been the seat of the Tancred family for at least 300 years.
 Mary, Queen of Scots stayed here briefly en route to her execution.

-In addition to Arden Hall and the two churches, there are 33 other Listed Buildings in and around the area, including Church Bridge and Laskill Bridge.
+In addition to Arden Hall and the two churches, there are 33 other Listed Buildings in and around the area, including Arden Mill, Church Bridge and Laskill Bridge.